 What you need

-- Shelter in a barn, outbuilding, or stable
+- Shelter in a barn, outbuilding, stable, warehouse, or business

 - Daily food and water - cats cannot live on mice alone

 - Ability to provide veterinary care, as needed

 - A secure place to keep them for the first 4-6 weeks while they acclimate to your barn (this can be a tack room, large crate or any secure indoor enclosure)

 Please share this flyer with family, friends, coworkers - anyone who might be interested in the program!
 Thank you for your support!